Crass: 1978–1979: The Feeding of the 5000 and Crass Records

 Crass' first release was The Feeding of the 5000 (an 18-track, 12" 45 rpm EP on the Small Wonder label) in 1978.
-Workers at an Irish record-pressing plant refused to handle it due to the allegedly blasphemous content of the song "Asylum", and the record was released without it.
-In its place were two minutes of silence, entitled "The Sound of Free Speech".
-This incident prompted Crass to set up their own independent record label, Crass Records, to prevent Small Wonder from being placed in a compromising position and to retain editorial control over their material.
+Workers at an Irish record-pressing plant refused to process it because of the offensive and blasphemous content of the song "Asylum", and the record was released without it.
+In its place were two minutes of silence titled "The Sound of Free Speech".
+This incident prompted Crass to create their own independent record label, Crass Records, to retain editorial control over their material.

-A re-recorded, extended version of "Asylum", renamed "Reality Asylum", was shortly afterwards released on Crass Records as a 7" single and Crass were investigated by the police due to the song's lyrics.
-The band were interviewed at their Dial House home by Scotland Yard's vice squad, and threatened with prosecution; however, the case was dropped.
-"Reality Asylum" retailed at 45p (when most other singles cost about 90p), and was the first example of Crass' "pay no more than..." policy: issuing records as inexpensively as possible.
-The band failed to factor value added tax into their expenses, causing them to lose money on every copy sold.
-A year later Crass Records released new pressings of "The Feeding of the 5000" (subtitled "The Second Sitting"), restoring the original version of "Asylum".
+A rerecorded, extended version of "Asylum", renamed "Reality Asylum", was released shortly afterward on Crass Records as a 7" single, and Crass were investigated by the police because of the song's lyrics.
+The band were interviewed at their Dial House home by Scotland Yard's vice squad and threatened with prosecution, but the case was dropped.
+"Reality Asylum" retailed at 45p (when most other singles cost about 90p), and was the first example of Crass' "pay no more than..." policy to issue records as inexpensively as possible.
+The band failed to factor value-added tax into their expenses, causing them to lose money on every copy sold.
+A year later, Crass Records released new pressings of The Feeding of the 5000 (subtitled "The Second Sitting"), restoring the original version of "Asylum".